Crypto-TII/pqc-engineering-ssec-23/README.md

 As mentioned before, for a detailed explanation of our testing and benchmarking frameworks (with insights of the CPU benchmarking approach), please refer to our additional documentation: [Let us walk on the 3-isogeny graph: (Detailed) Build, Test and Benchmarking Framework Documentation](c-code/README.md).

-As part of our experiments, we used the a modified version of `dCTIDH`.
+As part of our experiments, we used a modified version of `dCTIDH`.
 To build the modified `dCTIDH`, please refer to [Let us walk on the 3-isogeny graph: dCTIDH modified version](dCTIDH/README.md).

 <a name="section_07"></a>
 ## 7. Authors